Masd925/Reittiopas_backend/README.md

 ## Installation

-On server, json.txt url needs to be changed to point to some existing directory, and json.js path needs to point to the json.js file that frontend is serving.
+On server, the core.clj needs some changes in url's used.
+The json.txt url needs to be changed to point to some existing directory, and the json.js path needs to point to the json.js file that frontend is serving.
 Use 'lein uberjar' to create a jar file and run it on the server, for example with 'nohup java -jar reittiopas_backend-0.1.0-standalone.jar &' on a Linux server.